Interview with James Ferguson Latimer

 BW: Sat there waiting for the CO to brief for the target for tonight, if you like.
 And the curtain goes back.
 How did the guys make it known that they didn’t want to fly?
 I’m assuming they didn’t just get up and walk out but what?

 JFL: Well, they probably waited until, until it was finished with.
-Then instead of going back to their bedroom or whatever you’d like to call it they went to the guardroom and gave themselves up to be locked up.
+Then instead of going back to their bedroom or whatever you’d like to call it they went to the guardroom and give themselves up to be locked up.
 And that took some doing as well.
 There was always three or four of them, but they just wouldn’t fly.
 So —

 BW: So not necessarily the whole crew.
 Just maybe three or four from a crew.